Ukrainian Insurgent Army: Structure

+The fourth region, UPA-East, was planned, but never created.

 Anthem

 The anthem of the Ukrainian Insurgent Army was called the March of Ukrainian Nationalists, also known as We were born in a great hour (Зродились ми великої години).
 The song, written by Oles Babiy, was officially adopted by the leadership of the Organization of Ukrainian Nationalists in 1932.
 The organization was a successor of the Ukrainian Sich Riflemen, whose anthem was "Chervona Kalyna".
-Leaders of the Ukrainian Sich Riflemen Yevhen Konovalets and Andriy Melnyk were founding members of the Organization of Ukrainian Nationalists.
+Leaders of the Ukrainian Sich Riflemen, Yevhen Konovalets and Andriy Melnyk, were founding members of the Organization of Ukrainian Nationalists.
 For this reason, "Chervona Kalyna" was also used by the Ukrainian Insurgent Army.

 Flag

-The battle flag of the UPA was a red-and-black banner.
-The flag continues to be a symbol of the Ukrainian nationalist movement.
-The colours of the flag symbolize 'red Ukrainian blood spilled on the black Ukrainian earth.
+The flag of the UPA was a red-and-black banner, which continues to be a symbol of the Ukrainian nationalist movement.
+The colors of the flag symbolize "red Ukrainian blood spilled on the black Ukrainian earth.
 Use of the flag is also a "sign of the stubborn endurance of the Ukrainian national idea even under the grimmest conditions."